scheduler0/scheduler0/readme.md

 [![CircleCI](https://circleci.com/gh/victorlenerd/scheduler0/tree/master.svg?style=svg)](https://circleci.com/gh/victorlenerd/scheduler0/tree/master)

 ## Current Status

+To use this you must first clone the repository and add the scheduler0 binary at the root of repo to your $PATH

 The scheduler0 CLI tool in the root of this repo can be used to configure and start the server.
 Postgres is needed to start the server, therefore after cloning the repo you need to run the config command.